ASromancer/milkteaManagement/README.md

 # milkteaManagement
-A Milkte Management website using Python Django
+A Milktea Management website using Python Django